Managing Flying Risk – Culture and Safety Management System

 By adopting a holistic Safety Management System that meets the needs of the sport, clubs, pilots and aircraft operators, the BGA aims to move beyond the traditional reactive systems to try to anticipate areas of exposure and change ways of working to reduce the frequency of particular kinds of accident.
 The ‘BGA Safety Management System Manual’ is available here.

-Pilot training is carried out by BGA-trained and monitored instructors to a common syllabus that has been and continues to be developed by the BGA Training Standards Manager and Instructors’ Committee.
+Pilot training is carried out by trained and monitored instructors to a common syllabus that has been and continues to be developed by the BGA Training Standards Manager and Instructing and Examining Committee.
 Instructors are supported by club Chief Flying Instructors and Regional Examiners and Coaches.
 Recognition of risk and how to manage it are key elements of ‘Threat and Error Management’ that is taught during gliding training.

-Airworthiness is achieved through compliance with the BGA airworthiness system which includes BGA inspectors who are guided and supported by the BGA Chief Technical Officer and Technical Committee.
-Inspectors perform and certify maintenance and repairs beyond that which the pilot/owner is permitted to carry out.
+Airworthiness is the responsibility of owners and achieved through compliance and support by the BGA airworthiness system which includes BGA inspectors who are guided and supported by the BGA Chief Technical Officer and Technical Committee.
+Inspectors certify maintenance and repairs beyond that which a pilot/owner is permitted to carry out.

 Pilots under training are supervised and supported by instructors.
 Qualified pilots, ie pilots who hold a valid licence or BGA Bronze Endorsement with Cross Country Endorsement, are responsible for managing their own exposure to risk, subject to club requirements.
 If the pilot is carrying a passenger, the pilot’s responsibility extends to the passenger.